MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/live-policies-pc.md

 |Shared gaming sessions|189|XPRIVILEGE_SESSIONS|Allows a user to participate in connected single-player experiences in shared environments.
 These experiences must not have any features covered under privilege 252 or 254 (Communications and Multiplayer, respectively).
 Use of this privilege is a title capability that requires platform approval.|
 |User-generated content (UGC)|247|XPRIVILEGE_USER_CREATED_CONTENT|Allows a user to see other users' UGC online, download other users' UGC, or share their own UGC online.
 This does not restrict usage of previously downloaded UGC. |
 |Sharing to a social network|220|XPRIVILEGE_SOCIAL_NETWORK_SHARING|Xbox One Only: Allows a user to share information, including game progress, Kinect-generated content, game clips, and so on outside of Xbox Live.|

+Free to play titles, demos, or betas can be configured to allow multiplayer gameplay (ID 254) for players who are not Xbox Live Gold subscribers.
+This is done via a service side configuration and can be initiated by contacting your Microsoft representative.
+These titles must continue to check for the multiplayer game privilege to ensure that parental controls and player choices are respected.

 ### [Managing Player Communication (XR-015)](xr/live-pc-xr015.md)